kswedberg/jquery-carousel-lite/readme.md

 ### `activeClass` : String - default is "active"

 The `activeClass` value is automatically added to the active slides class.
-This allows customized animations witin the `beforeStart` and `beforeEnd` callback options.
+This allows customized animations within the `beforeStart` and `beforeEnd` callback options.

 When the `btnGo` option is set, the element in the `btnGo` set that corresponds to the first currently visible carousel item will have a class added to it.
 The default `activeClass` is "active," but this can be overridden as shown in the following example: